Odd Harald Hovland

 Odd Harald Hovland (born 29 September 1962) is a Norwegian politician.
 He has been a member of the Storting since 2021.

 Personal life and education

 Born on 29 September 1962, Hovland is a son of nurse Elisabeth Nordstrand and Leif Hovland.
 He graduated from the Norwegian Police University College in 2007.

 Political career

 Local politics

-A member of the municipal council of Bømlo from 2007 to 2019, Hovland served as mayor of Bømlo from 2011 to 2019.
+A member of the municipal council of Bømlo Municipality from 2007 to 2019, Hovland served as mayor of Bømlo from 2011 to 2019.

 Parliament

 He was elected representative to the Storting from the constituency of Hordaland for the period 2021–2025, for the Labour Party.

 In the Storting, he is a member of the Standing Committee on Justice from 2021 to 2025.